Cloud Sprawl, too much of a good thing?

 Our team helps you discover the apps which are in use including the unauthorised, we analyse the threat-risk of the apps and assess them against your relevant compliance standards.
 We deliver detailed threat-risk based recommendations and mitigation actions and a roadmap to improve the management of cloud apps and steps to achieve continuous discovery and usage monitoring.

-Cloud Security Best Practices: Top Tips from our Cloud Security Consulting Team
+Cloud Security Best Practices: Top Tips

 Download the Whitepaper